Eulith/eulith-dex-arb-strategy/README.md

 This trade is not currently profitable because it runs on mainnet and gas costs are far higher than the arbitrage profit (although the arb does exist).

-Importantly, this program will lose money (in theory) when it tries to execute an arb where the total gas required is higher than the gas limit.
+Importantly, this program will lose money when it tries to execute an arb where the total gas required is higher than the gas limit.
 The trade will revert on-chain when it reaches the gas limit and hasn't finished executing.
-In practive this doesn't happen (on mainnet) because the spread is never higher than the gas cost, so no trade gets executed.
+In practice this doesn't happen (on mainnet) because the spread is never higher than the gas cost, so no trade gets executed.

 # Instructions
 1. Update pip if you haven't already `pip install --upgrade pip`